Frozen (franchise): Frozen 3 (2027)

-On February 8, 2023, Disney CEO Bob Iger announced that the franchise would continue as he announced Frozen 3 was in the works.
+On February 8, 2023, Disney CEO Bob Iger confirmed that the franchise would continue as he announced Frozen 3 (stylized as Frozen III) was in the works.
 The sequel was originally set to release on November 25, 2026, but at the 2024 D23 Expo, Disney Animation announced it was rescheduled to November 24, 2027.
+In November 2025, it was reported that Once Upon a Studio (2023) director Trent Correy signed on as co-director of Frozen 3.
+In February 2026, Josh Gad began recording voice work for his role as Olaf.
+At the D23 fan event in August 2026, characters figures with new outfits were on display, and footage from the film was shown.